COMAC logo

 In Development

 COMAC's planned twin-aisle wide-body program for long-haul international and regional flying.
 The aircraft is aimed at the Airbus A330neo and Boeing 787 class and is now being advanced as an independent Chinese program after the earlier Russia-China partnership unraveled.
+Air China has signed a preliminary launch-customer agreement.

-Passenger Capacity280 (baseline)
+Passenger Capacity~280 (baseline)

 Range~12,000 km